Parental Alienation & The Law In New Jersey

 Above all, do not give up.
 The road may seem endless with no light at the end, but giving up on seeing your child or having a meaningful relationship will haunt you as you and your child become older.
 At least you will know that you gave it your all.
 And, hopefully, so will your child.

 Are you concerned about your ex’s behavior and how it is affecting your relationship with your kids?
 Do you need to put a custody or parenting time in place, or have questions about your current arrangements?
 We can help.
-Please contact us today to schedule your free consultation with one of our trusted family law attorneys.
+Please contact us today to schedule your initial consultation with one of our trusted family law attorneys.